drehnstrom/spanner-examples/spanner-labs/8-Migrating Data to and from Spanner with Dataflow/instructions/en.md

 # Task 1.
 Running a Dataflow Job

-1. To ru the Job using Dataflow, you will need a Cloud Storage bucket for inputs, staging, and outputs.
+1. To run the Job using Dataflow, you will need a Cloud Storage bucket for inputs, staging, and outputs.
 Use the commange below to create a bucket that contains your Project ID (_this should guarantee a unique name for the bucket_).
 Also, copy the `pets.csv` file into the bucket.

 ```
 gsutil mb -l us-central1 gs://$DEVSHELL_PROJECT_ID-data-flow